HAL Tejas Mk2: Propulsion

-The GE F414 INS6 engine has a maximum thrust output of 98 kN and also offers improved specific fuel consumption over the F404 IN20 engine selected to power both Mark 1 and Mark 1A variants of Tejas.
-The aircraft is designed keeping in mind that GE's F414 will be replaced once an Indian powerplant is available.
-Therefore, the future engine replacement should make minimal changes in the configuration.
+The aircraft will use the F414-GE-INS6 powerplant which has a maximum thrust output of 98 kN and also offers improved specific fuel consumption over the F404 IN20 engine selected to power both Mark 1 and Mark 1A variants of Tejas.
+The aircraft is designed keeping in mind that GE's F414 would be replaced once an Indian powerplant is available.
+Hence, the future engine replacement should make minimal changes in the configuration.